 J. It’s OK for me to repay my relatives and friends prior to filing bankruptcy.

 False.
 Depending on which bankruptcy chapter is filed, doing so within a certain time period prior to filing can result in those friends and relatives being sued by a bankruptcy trustee to recover the money you repaid.

 K. I cannot get rid of taxes in bankruptcy, so why bother?

 False.
 Taxes, including income tax, sales taxes, unemployment (EDD) overpayments, excise taxes, and more are dischargeable if certain criteria are met.
-See more about tax dischargeability.
+See more about tax dischargeability in bankruptcy.